Wealthminder: History

 Wealthminder was founded in 2012 by Saba co-founder Rich Ellinger and is headquartered in McLean, VA.

 Initially started as a tool to help self-directed individual investors create a financial plan and get investment advice, Wealthminder pivoted in 2015 to providing tools and services to help individual investors and financial advisors find each other.

-Wealthminder's board includes angel investor and serial entrepreneur Bobby Yazdani.
+Wealthminder's board included angel investor and serial entrepreneur Bobby Yazdani.

-Its advisory board includes financial planner, author and founder of the Garrett Planning Network, Sheryl Garrett, as well as president of Impact Communications Marie Swift.
+Its advisory board included financial planner, author and founder of the Garrett Planning Network, Sheryl Garrett, as well as president of Impact Communications Marie Swift.

+On February 15, 2017, Wealthminder was acquired by AdvisorEngine.

+As of November 2024, Wealthminder has been decommissioned.

 Services

 Practice Management Software

-Wealthminder's financial planning and practice management software enables clients to enter data about their goals, existing assets, future savings and willingness to accept risk.
-It then helps financial advisors create a financial plan and set of recommendations / advice for their client.
-Clients have online access to their plan and both parties can monitor process against the plan.
+Wealthminder's financial planning and practice management software enabled clients to enter data about their goals, existing assets, future savings and willingness to accept risk.
+It then helped financial advisors create a financial plan and set of recommendations / advice for their client.
+Clients had online access to their plan and both parties could monitor process against the plan.

 Advisor Marketplace

-Wealthminder also provides a directory of information about financial advisors on its site to enable consumers to research and compare financial advisors.
-In addition, it allows consumers to request proposals from the fee-only fiduciary advisors that participate in its network.
+Wealthminder also provided a directory of information about financial advisors on its site to enable consumers to research and compare financial advisors.
+In addition, it allowed consumers to request proposals from the fee-only fiduciary advisors that participate in its network.

 Investment and Finances

 Wealthminder raised a $1.45M seed round in May 2015.
-Notable investors include venture capital firms Signatures Capital and Geenvisor Capital.
+Notable investors included venture capital firms Signatures Capital and Geenvisor Capital.